First Impressions: HanRongDa HRD-757

 CFRX in Toronto, 400 miles from me, is my go to station for daytime testing.
 It’s not very strong, but it is very consistent.
 I picked it up weakly this afternoon.
 I listened to a weak signal from China Radio and compared reception alongside my Tecsun PL-330.
 Here’s the video.

-One significant issue seemed to be birdies, lots of them at least around 9 MHz where I was tuning.
+One significant issue seemed to be a few birdies.
 More on that after further testing.

 Weather

 All weather radios I’ve tested receive the local NOAA station on 164.450 MHz.
 The very best ones sometimes get two others.
-The HRD-757 received my local station well, and two others with noise.
+The HRD-757 received my local station well, and two others with some distortion.
 The next weather alert test won’t be until next week.

 AIR / VHF / UHF